 The talk focuses on just one theme related to anarchism and education – institutions and institutionalism or the tendency for social, spatial life to be automatized (in the sense that we take it for granted and so lose the opportunity for considering it more carefully).
 For a broad approach to Giancarlo De Carlo and anarchism I’d suggest Francesco Samassa’s excellent essay “A Building is not a Building in not a Building”.
 The Anarchitecture of Giancarlo De Carlo in the 2004, bilingual Italian-English book Samassa edited Giancarlo De Carlo: Percorsi.
 I’ve listed references at the end of this post but I should point out here that I am late to discovering John McKean’s key work on De Carlo Layered Places.
 Two sources have been particularly helpful.
 First, De Carlo and Bunčuga’s 2014 Conversazioni su Architettura e Libertà [Conversations on Architecture and Freedom, currently in Italian only but a translation by McKean is on the horizon.
 I’ve written notes on the book here).
 Second is De Carlo’s extraordinary essay Why/How to Build School Buildings in a 1969 Special Issue of the Harvard Educational Review on “Architecture and Education”.

 A focus on institutions and institutionalism will help to explain De Carlo’s interests in education which I think are integral to his work – his is a broad take on education that extends throughout all of the ways in which humans learn with and from each other, formally and informally, in buildings and outside.
-The following slide gives some examples with the underlined projects in the bottom two boxes being ones that got built:
+This vast range of educational experience hopefully comes across in the following slide:

 To pick up on 2 points.
 First, De Carlo frequently expresses his interest in talk.
-The shared experience of working through ideas with others face-to-face comes across as central to his work and life, discussing, disagreeing, learning from and with others.
+The shared experience of working through ideas with others face-to-face is central to his work and life: discussing, disagreeing, learning from and with others.
 These “others” may be architects but just as often they’re not – architecture exceeds ownership by architects just as education does not need to happen in purpose-designed institutions.
 How education gets shaped (and reduced) when it is, is something I’ll return to.

 Second is the idea of De Carlo as a kind of political/architectural translator in a literal and metaphorical sense.
-De Carlo facilitates the moving and exchanging of ideas: he translated works by Lewis Mumford and Patrick Geddes into Italian for the first time, edited one of the first Italian collections on Le Corbusier, wrote a book on William Morris, was publishing left, right and centre including the magazines Domus and Casabella and then the journal Spazio e Società – Space and Society which he edited for 20+ years.
+De Carlo facilitates the moving and exchanging of ideas: he translated works by Lewis Mumford and Patrick Geddes into Italian for the first time, edited one of the first Italian collections on Le Corbusier and wrote a book on William Morris.
+He also had editing roles in (and wrote for) Domus and Casabella magazines and took over the journal Spazio e Società – Space and Society, which he then edited for 20+ years.
 His partner Giuliana Baracco was the first to translate Frank Lloyd Wright’s Architecture and Democracy into Italian.

 In 1968, students occupying the Faculty of Architecture in Milan commissioned him to research the organization and curriculums of architectural education in Italian universities which became a book La Piramide Rovesciata [The Overturned Pyramid].
 He also set up ILAUD (International Laboratory of Architecture and Urban Design, a sort of moving summer school involving students and teachers from a wide range of institutions in each session) and the list of the these educational interventions continues.
 So already his work is about the limitations of institutional boundaries and the possibilities for moving beyond – he’s practising and enabling the sharing of ideas across different groups of people, translating concepts into built form and building connections between different modes of understanding the same core issue – “what it means to be human in physical and social space” (De Carlo and Bunčuga, 2014:252).